weejulius/learning/architecture/cqrs.md

 ### Sample

-* it does not introduce event sourcing
-* the write model and read model is combined, but has their name convention
 * the command sent to bus should be valid
+* the validation reads from read model
 * the business rule is important

 #### Command bus